 dockerd) — the engine that manages containers, images, networking, and storage - Registry — a repository of pre-built images you can pull down and run

-Images — Build Time
+Images — The Templates

 An image is an immutable, read-only package containing your application’s filesystem and configuration.
 Think of it as a snapshot or template.